ProCode-Software/proicons/site/src/docs/api-reference/javascript-api.md

 Each icon name and alias is in camelCase, PascalCase, and PascalCase ending in Icon.
 For the 'Add Square' icon, each export would be `AddSquareIcon`, `AddSquare` and `addSquare`.

 ::: warning
-Due to reserved names, it is recommended to import icons by either PascalCase variant (for 'Add', `AddIcon` and `Add`).
+Due to reserved names, it is recommended to import icons by their PascalCase variant (for 'Add', `AddIcon`).

-This includes reserved JavaScript keywords, and also other functions included in the package, such as `search`, which does not have an export in camelCase.
+This includes reserved JavaScript keywords such as `delete`, which cannot be imported, and also other functions included in the package, such as `search`, which does not have an export in camelCase.
 :::

 ```javascript